suttacentral/suttacentral/README.md

 6. run `make run-dev` to start our services in the development mode.

 ## Docs
-API documentation is avaiable at `/api/docs`.
+API documentation is available at `/api/docs`.

 Swagger documentation is generated from doc strings in api methods.
 The docstring should use [OpenAPI specification 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#operation-object) yaml format.